wedunty/duty-notifier/README.md

 3. Put your bot token and chat's id to files/credentials.py

-4. Run deploy script: `bash deploy.sh`

-5. Giving the bot access to messages
+4. Giving the bot access to messages
     - Type /mybots in chat with @BotFather and select a bot

     - Press "Bot Settings" --> "Group Privacy"

     - Press "Turn off"

-6. Adding a list of commands
+5. Adding a list of commands
     - Type /setcommands in chat with @BotFather and select a bot

     - Type the following: